Our History

 In Gordon County

 The Gordon County Community Chest was formed around the 1960s.
 Ron Woods was the first recorded Community Chest Board President.
 He served from 1972 - 1973.
-Under Woods' leadership, the then all-volunteer board raised $25,000 to support the Voluntary Action Center, Winner's Club, Boy Scouts, and the Red Cross.
+Under Woods' leadership, the all-volunteer board raised $25,000 to support the Voluntary Action Center, Winner's Club, Boy Scouts, and the Red Cross.
 Dick Inman served before Mr. Woods, but the dates - unfortunately - were not recorded.
-During Mr. Inman's time as Board President, their goal was recorded at $12,000.
+During Mr. Inman's time as Board President, their goal was $12,000.
 The Community Chest continued with a volunteer board until 1989.
-From the 1960's through 1989, the Community Chest was led by the following local leaders: Dick Inman, Ron Woods, Anita Davis, Jan Goble, Jim Mathews, David Lance, Ron Dobbs, and Charles Miller.
+From the 1960s through 1989, the Community Chest was led by the following local leaders: Dick Inman, Ron Woods, Anita Davis, Jan Goble, Jim Mathews, David Lance, Ron Dobbs, and Charles Miller.

-Under Spence's leadership, the United Way of Gordon County not only grew it thrived.
+Under Spence's leadership, the United Way of Gordon County grew and thrived.
 During Spence's 13-year career with United Way, she led the organization to reach $849,000 in annual contributions through payroll campaigns, major gifts, and corporate investments.
 In 2012, she helped lead the creation of Mohawk Presents Dancing with the Stars in partnership with the Historic Calhoun GEM Theatre.
-Donna McEntyre, a local banker, approached Sarah Husser, Marketing Director at the GEM Theatre and Vickie Spence, Executive Director of United Way about creating a Dancing with the Stars event in Calhoun.
-Husser and Spence, along with their committee, brought the show to life in March 2012.
-From 2012 - 2018 the show raised over $870,000.
-In 2017, all proceeds were designated solely to United Way and the GETS SCHOOLED era of Dancing with the Stars began.
+Donna McEntyre, a local banker, approached Sarah Husser, Marketing Director at the GEM Theatre, and Vickie Spence, Executive Director of United Way, about creating a Dancing with the Stars event in Calhoun.
+Husser, Spence, and their committee brought the show to life in March 2012.
+From 2012 - 2018, the show raised over $870,000.
+In 2017, all proceeds were designated solely to United Way, and the GETS SCHOOLED era of Dancing with the Stars began.
 Since day one, Mohawk Industries has been the Premiere sponsor of this event.
+United Way of Gordon County no longer sponsors this fundraising event as of 2020.